thaddavis/hthaogcrj-practice/READMEs/full.md

 HERE’S AN OVERVIEW OF THE SECTIONS THAT FOLLOW SO YOU KNOW WHAT’S COMING

-- PART 1? - Setting up our Dev Container
+- PART 1 - Setting up our Dev Container
-- PART 2? - Deploying a simple Job to Google Cloud Run with CICD
+- PART 2 - Deploying a simple Job to Google Cloud Run with CICD
-- PART 3? - CICD with GitHub Actions
+- PART 3 - CICD with GitHub Actions
-- PART 4? - Setting up a cron job using Cloud Scheduler
+- PART 4 - Setting up a cron job using Cloud Scheduler
-- PART 5? - Adding the CrewAI Agents
+- PART 5 - Adding CrewAI Agents
-- PART 6? - Adding Mailgun
+- PART 6 - Adding Mailgun
-- PART 7? - Deploying the application to Google Cloud
+- PART 7 - Deploying the application to GCP
-- PART 8? - Adding AgentOps
+- PART 8 - Adding AgentOps
+- PART 9 - Wrapping up

 And I 100% guarantee this is going to be incredible

 For those interested in coding along, here’s what you’ll need…

 - A) A PC aka: a Laptop or Desktop
-- B) This PC will need 2 applications installed onto it namely Docker and VSCode
+- B) This PC will need these 2 applications installed onto it: Docker and VSCode
-- C) After you have VSCode installed you’ll need to add 2 VSCode extensions namely the “Docker” extension and “Dev Containers” extension
+- C) And after you have VSCode installed you’ll need to add 2 VSCode extensions namely the “Docker” extension and “Dev Containers” extension
 - D) A GitHub account
 - E) A GCP account
 - F) An OpenAI account
 - G) A Mailgun Account
 - I) An AgentOps Account
-- J) And optionally: You’ll need a domain
+- J) Optionally: You’ll need a domain

-OK I know this sounds like a lot but it’s not too bad.
-Let me break it down if you’re new to all this…
+I know this sounds like a lot but it’s not that bad.
+Let me break it down…

-For reference, I’ll play a short clip showing how I installed Docker, VSCode, and the 2 VSCode Extensions onto my M1 Macbook Pro at the end of this intro (so you get a feel for how easy it was for me) and even though my machine is Mac-based, the broad strokes of what you’ll see in that clip should apply even if you’re machine is Windows or Linux-based.
+To give you a feel for how easy it was for me to install Docker, VSCode, and these 2 VSCode Extensions onto my M1 Macbook Pro, I’ll be playing a clip shortly that shows how I did it…

+Even though my machine is Mac-based, the broad strokes of what you’ll see in that clip should apply even if you’re machine is Windows or Linux-based.

-You can get a GitHub account by coming over to https://github.com/ and signing up
+In regards to the GitHub account, you can get an account by coming over to https://github.com/ and signing up

-And you can get a GCP account by coming over to https://cloud.google.com and signing up.
-OR by simply pressing the “Activation” button on the https://cloud.google.com/cloud-console page if you already have a gmail account you’d like to use GCP with…
+In regards to GCP, you can get an account by coming over to https://cloud.google.com and signing up.
+OR you can simply press the “Activation” button on the https://cloud.google.com/cloud-console page if you already have a gmail account you’d like to use GCP with…

-GCP usually offers free credits on signup or activation PLUS the cost of what we’re doing here will be in the pennies.
-So the GCP side of things should be practically free assuming you tear down the project we create within a few days of building it.
-We will show how to tear down the GCP project at the end of this video.
+GCP usually offers free credits on signup or activation PLUS the cost of what we’re doing here will be in the pennies so the GCP side of things should be practically free assuming you tear down the project we create within a few days after building it.
+We’ll show how to tear down the GCP project at the end of this video.

-When we get to the 2nd half of this walkthrough (aka PART 5) we will need…
+When we get to the 2nd half of this walkthrough (aka PART 5) we will need the remaining prereqs…

+Those being…

 - An OpenAI account
     - For powering our LLM-based Agents